SuperXiang/kaggle-hpa-1/readme.md

   * apply data augmentation
 * thresholding
   * use per-class threshold which replicates the distribution of that class (and still improves global score)
+* reliance on f1score
+  * fixed threshold of 0.5 might be misleading
+  * use loss metric instead
 * score
   * use stronger model
   * center loss for better discrimination